Ghooosstt/docker-IdentityIQ/README.md

 The MailSlurper server listens on port **25** and the emails are visible at [http://localhost:8090](http://localhost:8090).

+## Communications between containers

-**To communicate from IdentityIQ to OpenLDAP or MailSlurper, use containers name:**
+Since all containers are connected through a network bridge, you must use container names to communicate with them.
+For example, to communicate from IdentityIQ to OpenLDAP or MailSlurper, use the following names:
 * iiq-openldap
 * iiq-mailslurper (email configuration is already setup by the *entrypoint.sh* script).

 ## Usage

+To init the containers for the first time, use the command `docker-compose up`.

 To stop the containers, use the command `docker-compose stop`.